Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Characters/Families/Lua.md

 # 🎎 Lua Family

-An old baedoorian family having its roots in [Baedoor City](/Loreum/Topics/Geography/Baedoor_Continent/Baedoor/Cities/Baedoor.md) and **Lancres**.
-During their existence, they were focused on mining and gathering peat, being a sort of monopolist on the latter, having major influence on this industry's capital, Lancres, owning majority of nearby swamp areas.
+An old baedoorian family having its roots in [Baedoor city](/Loreum/Topics/Geography/Baedoor_Continent/Baedoor/Cities/Baedoor.md) and **Lancres**.
+During their existence, they were focused on tool production and gathering peat, being a sort of monopolist on the latter.
+They had major influence on this industry's capital, Lancres, owning the majority of nearby swamp areas.

-The family never been particularly powerful outside of its particular niche, reaching somewhat of decline on sixth century of OE with no male heir to be its head.
-All the familial obligations fell on the head of **Siran Lua**, a young yet ambitious lady.
+The family never been particularly powerful outside its particular niche, reaching somewhat of decline in sixth century of OE with no male heir to be its head.
+All the familial obligations fell on **Siran Lua**, a young yet ambitious lady.
 She used the Rossevette conquest to kickstart diplomatic connections, which resulted in her meeting **Tokkot Ett**, an [ettic](/Loreum/Topics/Cultures/LatokaEtts/[Culture].md) aristocrat working with baedoorian officials in [Ascaron](/Loreum/Topics/Geography/Baedoor_Continent/Rossevette_Islands/Cities/Ascaron.md).